Shelter Staff Party

 What makes content worth finishing

-The technical side — the software, the export settings, the caption timing — is learnable.
+The technical side: the software, the export settings, the caption timing.
+Learnable.
 What isn't easily learned is story sense: knowing which take works, feeling where a cut should land a half-beat earlier, understanding that the best edit is the one the viewer never notices.
 That instinct is what separates someone who makes content people finish from someone who just assembles footage.

 What you receive from a video editor